Microtubule networks in zebrafish hair cells facilitate presynapse transport and fusion during development

 Abstract

 Sensory cells in the retina and inner ear rely on specialized ribbon synapses for neurotransmission.
-Disruption of these synapses is linked to visual and auditory dysfunction, but it is unclear how these unique synapses are formed.
+Disruption of these synapses is linked to visual and auditory dysfunction, but it is unclear how these unique synapses form.
 Ribbon synapses are defined by a presynaptic density called a ribbon.
-Using live-imaging approaches in zebrafish, we find that early in hair-cell development, many small ribbon precursors are present throughout the cell.
-Later in development, fewer and larger ribbons remain, and localize at the presynaptic active zone (AZ).
-Using tracking analyses, we show that ribbon precursors exhibit directed motion along an organized microtubule network towards the presynaptic AZ.
-In addition, we show that ribbon precursors can fuse together on microtubules to form larger ribbons.
+Using live imaging in zebrafish hair cells, we find that numerous small ribbon precursors are present throughout the cell early in development.
+As development progresses, fewer large ribbons remain, and localize at the presynaptic active zone (AZ).
+Using tracking analyses, we show that ribbon precursors exhibit directed motion along an organized microtubule network to reach the presynaptic AZ.
+In addition, we show that ribbon precursors can fuse together on microtubules.
 Using pharmacology, we find that microtubule disruption interferes with ribbon motion, fusion, and normal synapse formation.
-Overall, this work demonstrates a dynamic series of events that underlies formation of a critical synapse required for sensory function.
+Overall, this work demonstrates a dynamic series of events that underlies the formation of a critical synapse required for sensory function.

 Related articles